 In case you haven't heard, Google has been offering 10 apps a day for just $0.10 each as part of a 10 day promotion to celebrate the 10 billionth download from the Android Market.
 For end users, this promotion has been fantastic, as it offers quality paid apps for next to nothing.
 In fact, the promotion has also been great for the developers behind the promoted apps, who have seen hugely increased exposure, skyrocketing purchases, and higher spots in the "Top Paid" list.
-Let's take a quick look at the current state of the Top Paid list, actually:

 Day three of the Market's "10 Billion Promo," and once again the promo page itself has yet to be updated with the new app deals for today.
 But no matter - reddit has come through (for the second day in a row, no less) with today's list of 10¢ apps:

 - Homerun Battle 3D

 As part of a special Halloween promotion, Gameloft is offering two of its premium titles (as well as Uno) on the Android Market for a paltry $0.99 each for a "limited time."
 We assume this means until Halloween, but Gameloft's app descriptions don't specify.

 Order And Chaos is the largest (and really only) MMORPG on Android, and with your $0.99 purchase you'll receive a free 3 month game subscription, after which you'll have to pay a monthly fee to continue accessing the game.